cs4118/recitations/E-Freezer/freezer_sched_class.md

 ```

 `enqueue_task()` and `dequeue_task()` are used to put a task on the runqueue and
 remove a task from the runqueue, respectively.

+These functions are called for a variety of reasons:

+* When a child process is first forked, `enqueue_task()` is called to put it on
+  a runqueue.
+When a process exits, `dequeue_task()` takes it off the runqueue.

+* When a process goes to sleep, `dequeue_task()` takes it off the runqueue.
+For
+  example, this happens when the process needs to wait for a lock or IO event.
+  When the IO event occurs, or the lock becomes available, the process wakes up.
+  It must then be re-enqueued with `enqueue_task()`.

+* Process migration - if a process must be migrated from one CPU's runqueue to
+  another, it's dequeued from its old runqueue and enqueued on a different one
+  using this function.

+* When `set_cpus_allowed()` is called to change the task's processor affinity,
+  it may need to be enqueued on a different CPU's runqueue.

+* When the priority of a process is boosted to avoid priority inversion.
+In this
+  case, the task used to have a low-priority `sched_class`, but is being
+  promoted to a `sched_class` with high priority.
+This action occurs in
+  `rt_mutex_setprio()`.

+* From `__sched_setscheduler`.
+If a task's `sched_class` has changed, it's
+  dequeued using its old `sched_class` and enqueued with the new one.

-Each of these functions are
-passed the task to be enqueued/dequeued, as well as the runqueue it should be
+Each of these functions are passed the task to be enqueued/dequeued, as well as
-added to/removed from.
-In addition, these functions are given a bit vector of
+the runqueue it should be added to/removed from.
+In addition, these functions
-flags that describe *why* enqueue or dequeue is being called.
-Here are the
+are given a bit vector of flags that describe *why* enqueue or dequeue is being
-various flags, which are described in
+called.
+Here are the various flags, which are described in
 [sched.h](https://elixir.bootlin.com/linux/v5.10.158/source/kernel/sched/sched.h#L1743):

 ```c